 For full-time students, AHIS4160 and AHIS4170 are usually to be taken concurrently (part-time students should complete AHIS4160 before AHIS4170).

 AHIS4170 is concerned with developing the skills to write a thesis (of approximately 15,000 words) and culminates in the production of a thesis.

-|Objectives||1.
-Capacity to identify an important problem or series of inter-related problems from the selected field of study.
+1. Identify an important problem or series of inter-related problems from the selected field of study.

-6. Capacity to complete a thesis (ca 15,000 words) within the given time
+6. Complete a thesis (ca 15,000 words) within the given time

 Having done preliminary preparation in AHIS4160 (determination of a field of study, a literature review and a bibliography), students will focus on a specific topic for their thesis

 Students will produce a draft of their thesis by Week Ten.

 Students will give a presentation on one aspect of their thesis in Week Ten or Eleven.

 AHIS4160 and AHIS4170 together form the thesis, and they have the same objectives.

 This course is only available to students enrolled in Bachelor of Arts (Honours)